RajDTSA/Unsupervised-algorithms-final-project/README.md

 ### Ratings
 Contains the book rating information.
 Ratings (Book-Rating) are either explicit, expressed on a scale from 1-10 (higher values denoting higher appreciation), or implicit, expressed by 0.

+### Objective
+We have data related to books, users, and ratings.
+We will try to formulate and identify groups of books that are similar to each other based on features such as ratings, genres, or author styles.
+This can help in recommending similar books to users or in inventory categorization.